 “This show is our Christmas card of the season.
-Our presentation in 2014 infused joy and inspiration into the holiday season while staying true to our mission of promoting and celebrating the African American experience,” said Jacobs.
-“Langston Hughes was dedicated to telling real-life stories of the African American people and I know audiences here in Sarasota have been inspired, regardless of their race.
+Our previous presentations infused joy and inspiration into the holiday season while staying true to our mission of promoting and celebrating the African-American experience,” said Jacobs.
+“Langston Hughes was dedicated to telling real-life stories of the African-American people and I know audiences here in Sarasota have been inspired, regardless of their race.
 We’re thrilled to be able to bring the production to even larger audiences at the Sarasota Opera House.”

 The show was first performed off-Broadway in 1961 – it was one of the first plays written by an African American to be staged there.
-Black Nativity is performed annually in cities across the country, including Atlanta, Ga., Chicago, Ill., Boston, Mass. and Seattle, Wash, and was made into a film, with numerous African American stars including Forest Whitaker, Angela Bassett, Tyrese Gibson and Jennifer Hudson, in 2013.
+Black Nativity is performed annually in cities across the country, including Atlanta, Chicago, Boston and Seattle, and was made into a film, with numerous African-American stars including Forest Whitaker, Angela Bassett, Tyrese Gibson and Jennifer Hudson, in 2013.

-In addition to directing, Jacobs will perform in the show; vocal powerhouse Tarra Conner jones also returns to reprise her role as the “Archangel.”
-A number of popular Troupe members will be featured in the production, including Sheldon Roden, Alyssa White, Amber Myers, Brian L. Boyd, and dancers Donald Frison (who serves as choreographer), Chakara Rosa, Derric Gobourne and Josh Thompson.
+In addition to directing, Jacobs will perform in the show; vocal powerhouse Tarra Conner jones returns for the third time to reprise her role as the “Archangel.”
+A number of popular Troupe members will be featured in the production, including Earley Dean, Syreeta Banks, Donald Frison, Derric Gobourne Jr., and Todd Bellamy, II.
+A number of newcomers to the Troupe are performing as well.

 About Westcoast Black Theatre Troupe:

-The Westcoast Black Theatre Troupe of Florida, Inc. is the only professional black theater company on Florida’s West Coast.
-The mission is to produce plays that promote and celebrate the African-American experience and attract diverse audiences, while using its productions as a vehicle for supporting African-American artists and building the self-esteem of African-American youth.
-For more information on WBTT, visit the website at westcoastblacktheatre.org or call (941) 366-1505.
+The mission of Westcoast Black Theatre Troupe is to produce professional theatre that promotes and celebrates the African-American experience, to attract diverse audiences, to support and develop African-American artists, and to build the self-esteem of African-American youth.
+For more information about WBTT, visit the website at westcoastblacktheatre.org or call 941-366-1505.